eclipse-che/che-docs/src/main/pages/user-management/authentication.md

 ### Obtaining Keycloak endpoints

 There is separate REST service to obtain main Keycloak endpoints for the current installation.
-It helps to clients to find out URLs for basic operations like login/logout, profile reading, realm name etc. This service is not secured with any authentication and accessible for any client.
+It helps clients to find out URLs for basic operations like login/logout, profile reading, realm name etc. This service is not secured with any authentication and accessible for any client.
 Service URL is: `http://<wsmaster_host>:<port>/api/keycloak/settings`
 Example output:
 ```
 {